The Gray Catbird is in the family of Mimidae, which includes Mockingbirds and Thrashers.

 They prefer habitats with a mix of open areas and dense vegetation, as this provides them with suitable foraging opportunities and protective cover.

-Gray Catbirds are monogamous birds for the breeding season.
-Pairs that are successful one year may breed again in future seasons.
+Monogamous for the breeding season and if successful, may breed again in future seasons.

 Pairs are usually bonded shortly after arriving at their breeding grounds in late March through April.

-Gray catbirds have a complex courtship behavior that involves both vocalizations and physical displays.
+Their complex courtship behavior involves both vocalizations and physical displays.

 During courtship, males will perch in a prominent location and sing a series of melodious songs to attract a mate.